alltrust/Portfolio/projects/don-scraper-project.md

 ### Scraping Articles

 When the user submits a list of url's in the frontend, a function `scrapeRawArticles(urls: string[])` takes these urls as an arugment and awaits the completion of [axios](https://axios-http.com/docs/intro) get requests.
-These can be completed succesfully or rejected and there are several reasons why a get request to a particular url may be rejected.
+These can be completed succesfully or rejected.
+There are several reasons why a get request to a particular url may be rejected.

 One that is common are **user-agent** checks established from the website.
 This is used so that the site can determine whether the request to the desired page is made from a legitimate user or from a server.